Skip to main content

 Consider:

-• What records will be retained to demonstrate the reasonable precautions and due diligence exercised?
+- What records are retained to demonstrate the reasonable precautions and due diligence exercised?

 Compliance obligation 2: A wagering provider must not provide a licensed interactive wagering service to a registered individual